EricSmekens/KnockoutJS-brackets/README.md

-KnockoutJS-brackets
+KnockoutJS-brackets 0.0.2
 ===================

 Knockout extension for brackets.
 It's currently work-in-progress.
 Ideas, contributions and any other support are welcome! :)

+## Release notes

+### 0.0.2
+* ko.computed quick-edit works for names with numbers and underscores as well.

+### 0.0.1
+* First working version
+* Quick-edit for ko.computed.
+(Not works with numbers in computed name and only works when you fully select the computed's name.)

 What is currently working
 -----------
 Quick-edit for ko.computed.
-(Not works with numbers in computed name and only works when you fully select the computed's name.)
+(Only works when you fully select the computed's name.)
 This feature will be extended in next versions.